Sleep Awareness Week®: 5 Ways I'm Shaking Things Up

 Giving up chocolate

-Ripping off the bandaid right out of the gate with this one!
-I am a chocolate fiend, and this one is going to hurt.
+Ripping off the bandaid right out of the gate with this 1!
+I am a chocolate fiend, and this 1 is going to hurt.
 Having read endless articles and testimonies about the effect of stimulants on sleep patterns, this is all I have to sacrifice in this category.
 I don’t drink or smoke and gave up caffeinated drinks years ago – so chocolate it is.

 Commit to the bike

-You probably know this one well.
-I think we’ve all owned a piece of exercise equipment at one time or another.
-You know the one – the one in the corner under a mountain of laundry.
+You probably know this 1 well.
+I think we’ve all owned a piece of exercise equipment at 1 time or another.
+You know the – the 1 in the corner under a mountain of laundry.
 Amazingly, I have already gone to the trouble of clearing off said laundry and have set a daily goal of at least an hour on the bike.
 If I can meet my own goal and fit in this exercise, I am anticipating some restful sleep.
 Even if it doesn’t work as well as I am hoping, I am incorporating cardio in my day – still a win.

 Buy a weighted blanket